crweiner/hacktoberfest-swag-list/README.md

 - **Swag**: A Hasura swag box
 - **Requirements**: Submit a PR to one of their select repos mentioned [here](https://hasura.io/blog/celebrating-open-source-with-hasura/)
 - **How to sign up**: Contribute one PR or participate in the [Hasura Tips & Tricks contest](https://hasura.io/blog/celebrating-open-source-with-hasura/)
 - **Notes**: This year, Hasura is offering two ways to earn their exclusive swags - 1.
 Fix at least on issue labeled "Hacktoberfest".
 2. Participate in their Hasura Tips & Tricks contest on Twitter.
-[More details here](https://hasura.io/blog/celebrating-open-source-with-hasura/)
+[More details here](https://hasura.io/blog/celebrating-open-source-with-hasura/).
+You only have until October 14th to earn Hasura's unique swag.

 ### K